How do I contact the Conference ombuds during or after the conference?

 The ombuds welcome visitors during all conference times and additionally can meet or talk with visitors before or after these hours by arrangement.

 If I have a concern on someone else's behalf at the Conference may I contact the ombuds, or is this service only for people who are concerned about themselves?

 Ombuds welcome those with a serious concern about colleagues or a conference situation as well as those with a complaint about something that affects themselves.

 Will my communications with the conference ombuds be confidential?
 Are there exceptions to this confidentiality?

 One of the ethical principles of an organizational ombuds is to hold all communications with those seeking assistance in strict confidence, and does not disclose confidential communications unless given permission to do so.
 The only exception to this privilege of confidentiality is where there appears to be imminent risk of serious harm.

 The ombuds will serve as an independent, neutral, off-the-record, and confidential resource for conference attendees to discuss any concerns they may have concerning conference related behaviors and activities.
 The ombuds will be able to provide information confidentially and will provide a safe place for people to discuss their concerns in a confidential way to explore options for any further action.
 The ombuds will not, however, be authorized to serve as a place where notice of claims can be given to SAA.
 Likewise, the ombuds will not have responsibility or authority to formally investigate any issues raised.

 Who is reading the emails and answering the ombuds phone numbers?

-Only David and Elaine have access to read and respond to emails that come into the confidential email address (firstname.lastname@example.org).
-The unique phone number (805-330-1035) rings only to David and Elaine and voice messages can only be accessed by David and Elaine.
+Only David and Kathleen have access to read and respond to emails that come into the confidential email address (firstname.lastname@example.org).
+The unique phone number (805-330-1035) rings only to David and Kathleen and voice messages can only be accessed by David and Kathleen.

 Does the conference ombuds report to SAA on issues they dealt with at the conference?